juju/juju-gui-charm/HACKING.md

     make ftest JUJU_ENV="myenv"

-In the command above, "myenv" is the juju environment, as it is specified in your `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.
+As seen before, "myenv" is the juju environment, as it is specified in your `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

 #### LXC ####